Zhodzina: History

 The settlement is first mentioned in 1688, belonging to the Radziwiłł family.

 It has had city status since 1963.

 On 13 August 2020, Zhodzina was the site of the first large-scale worker strike in Belarus, at the BelAZ automobile plant, in protest of the contested results of the 2020 Belarusian presidential elections.

 Geography

-The town, the most populous among the settlements in the surrounding Smalyavichy District, is situated 50 km north-east of Minsk and 15 km south-west of Barysaw.
-Zhodzina is divided by the Plisa River, and it has a small lake in its southern suburb.
+The town, the most populous among the settlements in the surrounding Smalyavichy District (Smala in Lithuanian language is Tar and '-evichiai' is Lithuanian family ending), is situated 50 km north-east of Minsk and 15 km south-west of Barysaw.
+Zhodzina (Zhodynas in Lithuanian language means Vocabulary) is divided by the Plisa River, and it has a small lake in its southern suburb.

 Education

 There are nine schools, two high schools, one professional lyceum and Zhodzina Polytechnical College in the city.
 Currently, there are no higher educational institutions in the city.